Political psychology: A psychoanalytical approach

 Sigmund Freud (1856–1939) made significant contributions to the study of personality in political psychology through his theories on the unconscious motives of behavior.
-Freud suggested that a leader's behavior and decision making skill were largely determined by the interaction in their personality of the id, ego and superego, and their control of the pleasure principle and reality principle.
-The psychoanalytic approach has also been used extensively in psychobiographies of political leaders.
-Psychobiographies draw inferences from personal, social and political development, starting from childhood, to understand behavior patterns that can be implemented to predict decision-making motives and strategies.
+Freud suggested that a leader's behavior and decision-making skill were largely determined by the interaction in their personality of the id, ego and superego, and their control of the pleasure principle and reality principle.
+The psychoanalytic approach has also been used extensively in psychobiography's of political leaders.
+Psychobiography's draw inferences from personal, social and political development, starting from childhood, to understand behavior patterns that can be implemented to predict decision-making motives and strategies.

 A trait-based approach

 Traits are personality characteristics that show to be stable over time and in different situations, creating predispositions to perceive and respond in particular ways.
 Gordon Allport (1897–1967) realized the study of traits introducing central, secondary, cardinal and common traits.
 These four distinctions suggest that people demonstrate traits to varying degrees, and further that there is a difference between individual and common traits to be recognized within a society.
-Hans Eysenck (1916–1997) contributed three major traits, currently, however, Costa and McCrae's (1992) "Big Five" personality dimensions are the most recognized.
-These include; neuroticism, extraversion, agreeableness, openness to experience and conscientiousness.
+Hans Eysenck (1916–1997) contributed three major traits.
+Currently, however, Costa and McCrae's (1992) "Big Five" personality dimensions are the most recognized; these are: neuroticism, extraversion, agreeableness, openness to experience and conscientiousness.
 Theories in political psychology induce that one's combination of these traits has implications for leadership style and capacity.
 For example, individuals who score highly on extroversion are demonstrated as having superior leadership skills.
 The Myers-Briggs Type Indicator (MBTI) is a personality assessment scale commonly used in the study of political personality and for job profiling.